 You could challenge the kids to try at least 2 or 3 things that get passed to ensure they have a little variety.

-Easy Easter Dinner Ideas
+Easy Easter Dinner Recipes

 From traditional spiral-cut Easter hams to more unique macadamia crusted halibut, these elegant and easy main dishes are perfect for your Easter dinner.